-Believe it, Chicago is a city of romance.
-And possibly even more so for all the amorous pleasantries that go unseen during our brutal winters, in sweatpants, under blankets in our heated living rooms with a movie on TV.
+Believe it or not, Chicago is a city of romance.
+And possibly even more so for all the amorous pleasantries that go unseen during our brutal winters—in sweatpants, under blankets in our heated living rooms with a movie on TV.
 You know, the unsexy kind of stuff so often portrayed on Midwestern sitcoms.

 If you're looking for venues with the best opportunities to make sparks fly or rekindle an old flame, search no further.
 These are the most romantic spots in Chicago.

 With its four Art Deco-style seahorses, Georgia pink marble and light and music show, this fountain built in 1927 is a sight to behold.
 From April through mid-October (depending on weather), 20-minute shows every hour on the hour feature 14,000 gallons of water spouting from 133 jets.
 In summer, see the nighttime colored light shows, capped off with a center jet shooting water 150 feet in the air.